pruthviraj495/Statsmarketresearch-blogs/0603/Automotive_Antifreeze_and_Coolant_Market.md

+ <p>The global Automotive Antifreeze and Coolant market was valued at US$ 7895 million in 2022 and is projected to reach US$ 9814.7 million by 2029, at a <strong>CAGR</strong> of 3.2% during the forecast period.
+The influence of COVID-19 and the Russia-Ukraine War were considered while estimating market sizes.</p>

  <p>By region, Asia-Pacific accounted for the highest share of consumption in 2019, at more than 34 percent.
 The leading producers in the industry are Prestone, Shell and ExxonMobil, accounting for 12.34%, 11.80% and 7.81% of revenues respectively.</p>